-Commenter Comment Responses NMFS-11 Figures 8.2.1-4 to 8.2.1-6; Figures 8.2.2-4 to 8.2.2-6; and Figures 8.2.3-4 to 8.2.3-6Include additional intake rack figures to display component velocity.
+Commenter Comment Responses NMFS-11 Figures 8.2.1-4 to 8.2.1-6; Figures 8.2.2-4 to 8.2.2-6; and Figures 8.2.3-4 to 8.2.3-6 Include additional intake rack figures to display component velocity.
 For figures showing approach velocity, the scale should have a maximum of 2 fps such that all approach velocities exceeding 2 fps are red.
-For figures showing the sweeping velocity, the color scale should be binary such that VS>VA is green and VS $\leq$ VA is red.
+For figures showing the sweeping velocity, the color scale should be binary such that VS>VA is green and VS≤VA is red.
 The sweeping velocity figures should show directionality.
-An additional plot with a binary color scheme suc addendum.
-NMFS-12 Figures 8.3.1-3 to 8.2.1-6; Figures 8.2.2-4 to 8.2.2-6; and Figures 8.2.3-4 to 8.2.3-6Include additional intake rack figures to display component velocity.
+An additional plot with a binary color scheme such that VS>VA is green and VS≤VA is red will be added to the addendum.
+NMFS-12 Figures 8.3.1-3 to 8.2.1-6; Figures 8.2.2-4 to 8.2.2-6; and Figures 8.2.3-4 to 8.2.3-6 Include additional intake rack figures to display component velocity.
 For figures showing approach velocity, the scale should have a maximum of 2 fps such that all approach velocities exceeding 2 fps are red.
-For figures showing the sweeping velocity, the color scale should be binary such that VS>VA is green and VS $\leq$ VA is red.
+For figures showing the sweeping velocity, the color scale should be binary such that VS>VA is green and VS≤VA is red.
 The sweeping velocity figures should show directionality.
-An additional plot with a binary color scheme suc addendum.
+An additional plot with a binary color scheme such that VS>VA is green and VS≤VA is red will be added to the addendum.
 NMFS-13 Figure 8.3.1-6; Figure 8.3.2-6; and Figure 8.3.2-6 Include profile views from the forebay across the fish weir to the boundary condition of the model showing acceleration and velocity.
-An additional plot across the fish weir to the bour addendum.
+An additional plot across the fish weir to the boundary condition of the model showing velocity will be included in the addendum.
 NMFS-14 Production Runs 5-1 through 5-5 Figure 1 shows the area to be revised for several figures in the report whereby each of these types of figures should be zoomed into the yellow box and another cross section at the red line should be added.
-[See figure in letter] These type of figures will be modified as requeste ch that VS>VA is green and VS≤VA is red will be added to the ch that VS>VA is green and VS≤VA is red will be added to the ndary condition of the model showing velocity will be included in the ed in the study addendum.
+These type of figures will be modified as requested in the study addendum.
+[See figure in letter]